rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/presentation.md

 ---
 ## Instructions
 - You must prepare a short presentation about your research.
+- The PPT **MUST** include an audio narration!
+- PPT without audio narration will receive a 0!
 - 10% of your score comes from this presentation.

 ---